-Welcome to the official website of the Kilmarnock Station Railway Heritage Trust, formed in 2014 to bring a number of redundant railway offices into community use.
+Kilmarnock Station Railway Heritage Trust was formed in 2014 to bring a number of redundant railway offices into community use.

-The KSRHT facilities host art exhibitions, creative classes, music therapy, tai chi and yoga and even charity comedy nights.
-In 2015, the Trust won the SURF Awards for Regeneration and was shortlisted for the EPIC Awards for Creative Arts
+The Trust aims to support the local community by encouraging groups and individuals to utilise the renovated spaces at the station for the benefit of the whole community.
+The KSRHT facilities host everything from art exhibitions and creative classes, to tai-chi, meditation, yoga and even charity comedy nights.
+In 2015, the Trust won the SURF Awards for Regeneration and was shortlisted for the EPIC Awards for Creative Arts.